drduh/macOS-Security-and-Privacy-Guide/README.md

 The first user account created is always an administrator account.
 Administrator accounts belong to the admin group and can use sudo to run commands with elevated privileges, including as root.
 Any program the administrator executes can potentially obtain the same access, making this a security risk.

-Utilities like `sudo` may have vulnerabilities which can be [exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.
+Utilities like `sudo` may have vulnerabilities that can be [exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.

-It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.
+It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a dedicated standard account for regular, every-day work and only use the administrator account for software and system installation, configuration and updates.

 It is not required to ever log in with the admin account via the macOS login screen.
 When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal continues using those privileges.
 To that end, Apple provides [recommendations](https://support.apple.com/102099) for hiding the admin account and its home directory.